-- 1. Implement the Incident Command System within the federally mandated National Response Framework & NIMS guidelines, and assume the roles of Incident Command when responding within their own jurisdiction. - Determines the incident level and directs response operations regarding: A. Status of incident; - B. Harmful nature of materials involved; - C. Type, condition, and behavior of shipping container; - D. Conditions (location, time, and weather); - E. Spread of hazardous materials after release; and - F. Potential losses versus control measures available. - 3.
-Decides which public protective actions are appropriate based on the initial phase of incident and clearly specifies objectives and tactics which may include but are not limited to: - A. Establishing staging areas. - B. Rescue of the injured and commence evacuating the exposure area. - C. Coordinating with on-site authorities and the ECC. - D. Coordinating, as well as implementing the necessary resources, in order to neutralize or contain hazardous material or waste. - E. Coordinating the activities of all support agencies at the Incident Command Post.
-Briefs health, medical, law enforcement and other authorities on the hazard evaluation and environmental assessment.
+- 1. Implement the Incident Command System (ICS) within the federally mandated National Response Framework & NIMS guidelines and assume the roles of Incident Command when responding within their own jurisdiction. - 2.
+Determines the incident level and directs response operations regarding: - a.
+Status of incident. - b.
+Harmful nature of materials involved. - c.
+Type, condition, behavior of shipping container. - d.
+Conditions (location, time, weather)

-- F. Requests the necessary support by type (technical assistance, manpower, equipment, etc.) through dispatch, and if dispatch is overwhelmed, or the order is deemed outside of the normal requests, then the request is through the local EOC/ECC. - G. Developing and maintaining the HazMat Team Standard Operating Procedures (SOPs) and/or Standard Operating Guidelines (SOGs). - H. Providing assistance in search and rescue operations.
+- e.
+Spread of hazardous materials after release: and - f.
+Potential losses versus control measures available. - 3.
+Decides which public protective actions are appropriate based on the initial phase of incident and clearly specifies objectives and tactics which may include but are not limited to: - a.
+Establishing staging areas. - b.
+Rescue of the injured and commence evacuating the exposure area. - c.
+Coordinating with on-site authorities and the ECC. - d.
+Coordinating, as well as implementing the necessary resources, to neutralize or contain hazardous material or waste. - e.
+Coordinating the activities of all support agencies at the Incident Command Post (ICP).
+Also briefs health, medical, law enforcement and other authorities on the hazard evaluation and environmental assessment. - f.
+Requests the necessary support by type (technical assistance, manpower, equipment, etc) through dispatch, and if dispatch is overwhelmed, or the order is deemed outside of the normal requests, then the request is through the local EOC/ECC. - g.
+Developing and maintaining the HazMat Team Standard Operating Procedures (SOPs) and/or Standard Operating Guidelines (SOGs). - h.
+Aiding in search and rescue operations.
 Maintains records of all persons in the exclusion area.
-Provides for decontamination of personnel and equipment. - Communicating through an established radio network system.
-Communications will be networked through the ECC, fire department mobiles, radios, mobile phones and pagers. - 4.
+Provides for decontamination of personnel and equipment. - i.
+Communicating through an established radio network system.
+Communications will be networked through the EOC/ECC, fire department mobiles, radios, mobile phones and pagers. - 4.
 The Incident Commander/Unified Command (IC/UC) shall have responsibility for all persons at chemical fires, explosions, leaks, or spills.
-The Incident Commander shall also direct and adopt any and all measures that are necessary and advisable for suppression of chemical fires, protection of life, property, and the environment. - 5.
-The Fire Chief, Fire Marshall, State DEM, County/State Department of Health, and/or Incident Commander/Unified Command shall have the enforcement power, if necessary, to request facility personnel to remove any chemicals that may increase or catalyze the fire, explosion, or leaks to a dangerous or uncontrollable level, according to current applicable laws/statutes. - 6.
-The Fire Department is responsible for the initial response, evacuation, and isolation, and if capable, containment of the hazardous materials.
+The Incident Commander shall also direct and adopt all measures that are necessary and advisable for suppression of chemical fires, protection of life, property, and the environment. - 5.
+The Fire Chief, Fire Marshal, UDEM, County/State Department of Health, and/or Incident Commander/Unified Command shall have the enforcement power, if necessary, to request facility personnel to remove any chemicals that may increase or catalyze the fire, explosion, or leaks to a dangerous or uncontrollable level, according to current applicable laws/statutes. - 6.
+The Fire Department is responsible for the initial response, evacuation, and isolation, and if capable, containment of hazardous materials.